 It’s important to us that our patients stay comfortable at all times during their treatment and enjoy the confidence that comes from knowing exactly what to do should they experience any minor problems or areas of uncertainty.
 For this reason, we’ve produced this brief ”What to do” guide so you know how to proceed if you encounter something unexpected while you’re away from the practice.
+There are some helpful videos in the patient videos page.

 Direct injuries to the mouth can be serious and usually require radiographs (X-rays) to help determine the extent of the injury.
 In addition to any effect on your orthodontic treatment, a mouth trauma will normally mean you need to see your family dentist or visit an A&E department.
 We shall, of course, make sure your appliances are mended if they have been involved in the injury.